ranocha/toolkitICL/README.md

 project files.

 If the CUDA toolkit is detected, CMake will enable CUDA support for power and temperature logging automatically.
+It can also be controlled manually (in the source code) using the `USENVML` define.

 ## Usage